PatrickO10/unreal_kitchen/README.md

 The player has 60 seconds to "clean" as many plates as possible.
 Once timer ends, the game is over!
 To Restart, simply push the big red button again.

+More plates spawn after 30 seconds of gameplay.